Bloomfield Hills Mortgage, Broker, Loan Officer

 What is a Mortgage Broker?

-During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
-Your mortgage broker will stand as coordinator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
-A mortgage broker will look at your numbers to find out which lender is the best fit for you.
-You deliver your mortgage application to your broker, who offers it to one or more lenders.
-Your mortgage broker then guides your work with the lender chosen until the closing of the loan.
-Upon closing, the broker's commission comes from the borrower.
+During the mortgage loan process, an individual or company who is an independent agent for both mortgage loan applicant and lender is a mortgage broker.
+A mortgage broker coordinates things for you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even a private investor.
+Acting as a facilitator between you and your lender, your mortgage broker can match you with a credit union, bank, trust company, finance company, mortgage corporation or even an individual, private investor.
+Which lender offers the loans that fits your needs?
+A mortgage broker will help you find the right fit.
+You give your mortgage loan application to your broker, who submits it to one or more lenders.
+Your mortgage broker then helps you work with the lender chosen until closing.
+The broker gets a commission from the borrower upon closing.

 Got a Question?